 I’ve changed my regular gym routine for doing crazy-kid-push-ups involving Wyatt and Emmett hanging onto me.
 But you know what?
 It’s become a fun routine that has helped reduce the friction of working out, just like how my basketball and lifting while listening to podcasts functioned before the pandemic.

 It took Phil most of his 12,403 groundhog days to learn that he wasn’t a victim of the universe, but by the time he returned to his regular life, he was a growth owner living his best life.
 Use your groundhog days wisely, and by the time your life returns to normal, you’ll be armed with self-care success habits that last.

 Listen to this inspiring podcast episode - Gamifying Success & Improving the World

 This week’s action tip:

-Think of the physical activities you enjoy doing and make a plan to incorporate them into your new COVID routine.
+Think of the physical activities you enjoy and plan to incorporate them into your new COVID routine.
 For example, if dancing makes you feel like a million bucks, turn up the music and dance your heart out for 20 minutes.
 It’s even more fun when you’re in complete control of the music!

 Don’t feel like it has to be a formal program for you to achieve the benefits; anything that elevates your heart rate and makes you happy should do the trick!
-If this is new for you, start one-two times per week and increase to three-five times per week as you go.
+If this is new for you, start one-two time per week and increase to three-five times per week as you go.